0x3f8/OrchestrateToMongo/README.md

          update['version'] = bson.int64.Int64(1)
  ```

 You'll want to test your code to see if you need this or not but I'm pretty sure you'll want to make sure you've got it, especially if you're using spring-data with the @Version annotation.
+If your data already has the version you'll want to make sure it's migrated as a NumberLong object instead of a string.

 ### Configure the credentials